eford/Astro585_2015_Fall_Public/labs/8/ex2.md

 @time int_normal_gpu_reduce_on_cpu(-1.0,1.0,10000000)
 ```

 b.
-Adapt your function to have the GPU work in single precission (float in C/CUDA or Float32 in Julia) arithmetic instead of double precission.
-How does the performance compare?
-What do you think explains these differences?

-d.
 Write a new version that perform most (Optionally: all) of the work for the summation on the GPU.
 ```julia
 @time int_normal_gpu_reduce_on_gpu(-1.0,1.0,1000)
 @time int_normal_gpu_reduce_on_gpu(-1.0,1.0,1000)